selimslab/selimslab.github.io/_NOTES/lists/interesting/quotes.md

 "Every one of us is, in the cosmic perspective, precious.
 If a human disagrees with you, let him live.
 In a hundred billion galaxies, you will not find another.”
 ― Carl Sagan, Cosmos

-"You don’t have to choose between being scientific and being compassionate.”
+"You don't have to choose between being scientific and being compassionate.”
 ― Robert M. Sapolsky

 If there is a God, He will have to beg my forgiveness.